2016rshah/blog/posts/12-books-12-months-2024.md

 My favorites from this collection were: *Nothing to do now but sit and wait*; *Of Hunger and Human Freedom*; and *Aubade*.

+### *Giovanni's Room* by James Baldwin (September Bonus Round!)

+This book was not at all what I expected!
+I read it in one or two big sittings, including one getting drunk at a very cute happy hour after work where I hope to become a regular.
+I was surprised because it was going to be a tragic romance in the vein of *Song of Achilles*.
+But I felt it was instead very very ambivalent about the gay couple.
+The main character only actually liked Giovanni for like a couple of pages, and the rest of it I feel like the main character was in fact disgusted by him.
+I was not rooting for the couple at all, and before starting the book I had expected Baldwin to want me to be rooting for them.
+I will say, though, I loved the section that introduced Giovanni to the main character for the first time as his bartender.
+Baldwin gave such a sexy air to Giovanni, and that section was such a blast to read.

+I've read *The Fire Next Time*, *If Beale Street Could Talk*, and now *Giovanni's Room*.
+I liked *Beale Street* the most, didn't love *Fire Next Time*, and am still not sure what to make of *Giovanni's Room*.

+### *If on a winter's night a traveler* by Italo Calvino (October)

+Love love loved it!
+More to say soon.

 ---

 ### Short Stories (Bonus)